-The GSI-1222 grain drier resulted in average specific energy values of 5.4, 8.2, and 14.4 GJ/tonne of moisture removed for barley, wheat, and wheat seed, respectively.
+The GSI-1222 grain dryer resulted in average specific energy values of 5.4, 8.2, and 14.4 GJ/tonne of moisture removed for barley, wheat, and wheat seed, respectively.
+The GSI-1222 was also slightly less efficient in wheat compared to its specifications, and it achieved better performance in barley.